Noveleta: Banking

-Five banks operating in the town of Noveleta are GSIS Family Bank, Bank of the Philippine Islands (BPI) Family Bank, the Unlad Rural Bank of Noveleta, the Luzon Development Bank and the Rizal Commercial Banking Corporation (RCBC).
+Four banks operating in the town of Noveleta are Banco de Oro (BDO), Bank of the Philippine Islands (BPI) Family Bank, the OUR Bank and the Rizal Commercial Banking Corporation (RCBC).
 There are other financial institutions in the area extending credit for investment ventures.

 Investments

 The agricultural activities in the municipality are gradually decreasing due to urbanization.
 The current trend in Noveleta is in conversion of land from agriculture use to urban settlements.
-This may be attributed to its growing population and its proximity to Metro Manila and the Cavite Economic Processing Zone in Rosario, a 10-minurte drive from Noveleta.
+This may be attributed to its growing population and its proximity to Metro Manila and the Cavite Economic Processing Zone in Rosario, a 10-minute drive from Noveleta.
 Majority of Noveleta's population is involved in commercial and industrial activities.
 Historical and tourism landmarks include the Noveleta Tribunal, Calero Bridge, Villamar Beach Resort I, Villamar Beach Resort II, Lido Beach Resort, TIP Beach Resort and the New Noveleta Cockpit Arena.
 The strips of beaches in Noveleta combined with the town's proximity to major urban centers make it an ideal tourist attraction.
 Noveleta is included in the "Manila Build-up Area" which makes it ideal for housing and commercial developments.
 It is only 3 kilometers from Cavitex exit and also 3 kilometers to Sangley Point in Cavite City, the next International Airport.